-22. Contact info, signature & stamp of the sender. (can set default company stamp and your signature to save time and paper)
+22. Contact info, signature & stamp of the sender. (set default company stamp and your signature to save time and paper)

-23. Signature of the cargo company (representative is usually the driver). (can set default company stamp and your signature to save time and paper)
+23. Signature of the cargo company (representative is usually the driver). (set default company stamp and your signature to save time and paper)

-24. Acknowledgment that the cargo was received, including the signature, date, and stamp of the recipient. (can set default company stamp and your signature to save time and paper)
+24. Acknowledgment that the cargo was received, including the signature, date, and stamp of the recipient. (set default company stamp and your signature to save time and paper)